 Specified types of outside activities that raise conflict of interest or other difficult situations include, but are not limited to:

-- Being employed or contracted by a business, or personally engaging in any activity that is competitive with Serenity Lane without specific approval of the President/CEO, Vice President of Administration/Finance, or designee.
+- Being employed or contracted by a business, or personally engaging in any activity that is competitive with Serenity Lane without specific approval of the President/CEO, or the Vice President of Administration/Finance, or designee.

 - Using Serenity Lane equipment, supplies, files, letterhead, or facilities for purposes other than Serenity Lane related activities.